Track 404 Pages in GA4: Why 39% Get Missed Silently

 </script>

 before the tracker loads.
-Now the 404 detection doesn't depend on the title at all.
-Soft 404s, non-English titles, SPA error components: all flagged correctly because the page told the tracker explicitly.
+Now 404 detection doesn't lean on the title at all.
+Soft 404s, non-English titles, SPA error components: all flagged correctly, because the page told the tracker straight out.
 One line per template.
 One time.
 Documented in script configuration.

-That's still not a perfect setup.
+I won't pretend that's a perfect setup.
 If the soft 404 is something you don't control, like a SaaS app embedded on your site, the override doesn't reach it.
-If your SPA framework returns a 404 component without rendering your template, the override doesn't load.
-The honest framing: auto-detection plus a one-line override catches the union of "the title looks like a 404" and "you know where to put the override," which on most sites is the overwhelming majority of broken-URL hits.
-Soft 404s on third-party content remain a structural blind spot for any client-side analytics tool.
+If your SPA framework renders a 404 component without your template, the override doesn't load.
+So here's the honest framing.
+Auto-detection plus a one-line override catches the union of "the title looks like a 404" and "you know where to put the override," which on most sites is the overwhelming majority of broken-URL hits.
+Soft 404s on third-party content stay a structural blind spot for any client-side analytics tool.

-What it doesn't ask you to do: maintain a GTM container, declare a JavaScript variable, register a custom dimension, wait 48 hours for the event to populate, or migrate your custom report from UA Custom Reports to GA4 Explorations when Google deprecates the surface (which Google did, in July 2023).
-The detection is in the tracker.
+What you don't have to do: maintain a GTM container, declare a JavaScript variable, register a custom dimension, wait 48 hours for the event to show up, or migrate your custom report from UA Custom Reports to GA4 Explorations when Google retires the old surface, which Google did, in July 2023.
+The detection lives in the tracker.
 The dashboard reads it.

 From detection to fix: the session drill-down

 Knowing that /products/discontinued-item/ got 47 hits last month is half a finding.
-The other half is which page on your site links to that broken URL, so you can fix the actual link.
-Without that signal, every 404 in your report is a triage task you have to manually trace by clicking around your own site.
+The other half is which page on your site links to that broken URL, so you can fix the source of the problem.
+Without that, every 404 in your report is a triage task you trace by hand, clicking around your own site.

-Clickport's Pages panel ties the 404 sub-tab into the dashboard's cross-filter.
-Click any broken-URL row and the entire dashboard filters to sessions that hit that pathname.
-Open the Sessions tab in the same view and you see the sessions that landed on the 404, sorted by recency.
-Each session expands into its full page sequence: every page the visitor visited in order, plus the source channel, the device, the country, the entry point, and engagement before the broken hit.
-The page right before the 404 is almost always the one that linked to the dead URL, even if the dashboard doesn't label it that way.
-Most of the time you can fix it in three clicks: dashboard, session, page editor.
+Clickport's Pages panel wires the 404 sub-tab into the dashboard's cross-filter.
+Click any broken-URL row and the whole dashboard filters to sessions that hit that pathname.
+Open the Sessions tab in the same view and you see the sessions that landed on the 404, newest first.
+Each session opens into its full page sequence: every page the visitor saw in order, plus the source channel, the device, the country, the entry point, and engagement before the broken hit.
+The page right before the 404 is nearly always the one that linked to the dead URL, even when the dashboard doesn't spell that out.
+Most of the time you fix it in three clicks: dashboard, session, page editor.

 For external broken links, the session shows the referrer's domain and channel.
-If a popular external article points to a URL on your site that died, that's the case for a 301 redirect rather than a fix-the-link-on-our-end change.
+If a popular outside article points to a URL on your site that died, that's a case for a 301 redirect, not a fix-the-link-on-our-end change.
 Same drill-down, different conclusion.

-This workflow is the actual reason 404 tracking matters.
+This workflow is the real reason 404 tracking matters.
 The number is interesting.
 The trace is what gets the link fixed.
-GA4's standard Exploration view, set up correctly, can produce something similar, but you'd need a custom Exploration with the right dimensions and a manual filter, repeated each time you want to investigate.
-The cross-filter turns a 30-second click into the workflow for every row.
+GA4's Exploration view, set up correctly, can build something close, but you'd need a custom Exploration with the right dimensions and a manual filter, redone every time you want to investigate.
+The cross-filter turns that into a 30-second click on every row.

 How other tools handle it (they mostly don't)

-I checked the docs of seven privacy-friendly analytics tools to see how each handles 404 tracking.
+I read the docs of seven privacy-friendly analytics tools to see how each one handles 404 tracking.
 None auto-detect.
-All require some form of manual instrumentation on the 404 template.
-The setup ranges from "drop in a one-line script call" (Plausible, Fathom, Pirsch) to "improvise a custom event because there's no documented pattern" (Simple Analytics, Umami, PostHog).
+All of them want some form of manual instrumentation on the 404 template.
+The setup runs from "drop in a one-line script call" (Plausible, Fathom, Pirsch) to "improvise a custom event because there's no documented pattern" (Simple Analytics, Umami, PostHog).

 Plausible's docs recommend plausible('404') on DOMContentLoaded plus a goal definition.
-Fathom's docs suggest dynamically setting the event name to 404: [pathname], which encodes the URL into the event identifier.
-Matomo's FAQ shows _paq.push(['setDocumentTitle', '404/URL = ' + encodeURIComponent(document.location.pathname + document.location.search) + ' /From = ' + encodeURIComponent(document.referrer)]), which is the same template-injection pattern with referrer encoding.
-Pirsch's docs call pirschNotFound() and explicitly note: "there is no way for the script to figure out if the content was found or not."
-That sentence is the cleanest summary of why client-side 404 detection is a hard problem.
+Fathom's docs suggest setting the event name to 404: [pathname], which bakes the URL into the event identifier.
+Matomo's FAQ shows _paq.push(['setDocumentTitle', '404/URL = ' + encodeURIComponent(document.location.pathname + document.location.search) + ' /From = ' + encodeURIComponent(document.referrer)]), the same template-injection pattern with referrer encoding bolted on.
+Pirsch's docs call pirschNotFound() and say it plainly: "there is no way for the script to figure out if the content was found or not."
+That one sentence is the cleanest summary of why client-side 404 detection is hard.

 The differences are surface-level.
-All of them require you to know this is a category of work in the first place, find the right docs, edit the right template, deploy, and then check whether the events show up.
-None ship with detection in the tracker.
-I chose a different default because I think 404 visibility is the kind of thing your analytics tool should do without asking you to remember.
+Every one of them needs you to know this is a category of work in the first place, find the right docs, edit the right template, deploy, then check whether the events show up.
+None ship detection in the tracker.
+I picked a different default, because I think 404 visibility is the kind of thing your analytics tool should handle without asking you to remember it.
+(How these tools compare more broadly: our GA alternatives breakdown.)

 FAQ